ewaldmire/ascender/docs/docsite/rst/quickstart/create_credential.rst

 .. index::
    single: credentials; create

-Credentials authenticate the climber user to launch Ansible playbooks, which can include passwords and SSH keys, against inventory hosts.
-You can also require the climber user to enter a password or key phrase when a playbook launches using the credentials feature of climber.
+Credentials authenticate the ascender user to launch Ansible playbooks, which can include passwords and SSH keys, against inventory hosts.
+You can also require the ascender user to enter a password or key phrase when a playbook launches using the credentials feature of ascender.

 Access the list of credentials by clicking **Credentials** from the left navigation bar.